 Lake George has been high on my list of family getaways for years, and finally a few summers ago, our family made it up there!
-The drive was about four hours from New York City and while it seemed long, we were pleasantly distracted by the beautiful views of farms and scenery along the way.
+The drive is about four hours from New York City and while it may seem long, we were pleasantly distracted by the beautiful views of farms and scenery along the way.
 If you’re looking for a Labor Day Weekend getaway, this is a beautiful one!

 We stayed at the Sagamore Hotel in Bolting Landing, and I have to say from the minute we pulled into the grand entry, we knew it was a special place.
 This landmark hotel is secluded on a private 70-acre island, offering lots of family friendly activities!
 And once we dropped our bags, the kids didn’t waste anytime jumping in the pool!